wp-plugins/redi-restaurant-reservation/readme.txt

 Basic package price is 5 EUR per month per place.
 To subscribe please use following PayPal link: <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R2KJQFCXB7EMN">Subscribe to basic package</a>

+We can offer you white labelled restaurant reservation application for Facebook Application, iPhone/iPad Application, Windows Phone Application or Android Applicaiton.
+Please send request by email: <a href="mailto:info@reservationdiary.eu">info@reservationdiary.eu</a>

 Do you want to have some new functionality or if you have any other questions please contact us by email: <a href="mailto:info@reservationdiary.eu">info@reservationdiary.eu</a>

 == Installation ==